Athletics at the 2008 Summer Olympics – Women's 1500 metres

 The women's 1500 metres at the 2008 Summer Olympics took place from 21–23 August at the Beijing National Stadium.

 The qualifying standards were 4:07.00 (A standard) and 4:08.00 (B standard).

-This event was hit hard by the Russian doping scandal on 31 July 2008, as all three Russian entrants, Yuliya Fomenko, Tatyana Tomashova and Yelena Soboleva, were suspended from competition.
-These athletes were three of the favourites to take the medals in Beijing.
+The event was hit hard by the Russian doping scandal on 31 July 2008, as all three Russian entrants, Yuliya Fomenko, Tatyana Tomashova and Yelena Soboleva, were suspended from competition.
+These athletes were three of the favourites in Beijing.

 Records

-Prior to this competition, the existing world and Olympic records were as follows:
+Prior to this competition, the existing world record, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set for this event.

 Results

 Round 1

 Qualification: First 3 in each heat(Q) and the next 3 fastest(q) advance to the final.